View original document

 However, this performance

-has been largely related to the difficulties that "bank holding
+has been largely related to the difficulties that bank holding

 company.

-addition to poor economic conditions in their
+In addition to poor economic conditions in their

-first years of existence, described below, which
+first years of existence, described below, which resulted in

-diminished
+diminished profit potential,

-these export
+these export trading companies

-peculiar
+encountered are peculiar

 to